-Permitted Restricted discretionary Matters of discretion a. shall: i. beword we let si ve up be fr iii. pr fr iii. ha e built up to the road boundary, with buildings occupying the full ength of the road frontage of the ite, except for any pedestrian or ehicle access or for a setback of p to 3 metres from the road oundary for a maximum width of metres; rovide pedestrian access directly rom the road boundary; ave visually transparent glazing or a minimum of 60% of the round floor elevation facing the Non-compliance with permitted standard a.
+Permitted Restricted discretionary Matters of discretion a.
+On sites with a road frontage, all buildings shall: i. be built up to the road boundary, with buildings occupying the full length of the road frontage of the site, except for any pedestrian or vehicle access or for a setback of up to 3 metres from the road boundary for a maximum width of 6 metres; ii. provide pedestrian access directly from the road boundary; iii. have visually transparent glazing for a minimum of 60% of the ground floor elevation facing the Non-compliance with permitted standard a.
 Minimum building setback from road boundaries/ street scene - 15.8.3.2

-Permitted I Restricted discretionary Matters of discretion iv.
-1 have visually transparent glazing for a minimum of 20% of each elevation above ground floor and facing the street. drive-thro service fac ough services and emergency cilities.
+Permitte ed Restricted discretionary Matters of discretion drive-th street; and have visually transparent glazing for a minimum of 20% of each elevation above ground floor and facing the street. e shall not apply to service stations, rough services and emergency facilities.